dk/Net-MitDK/README.md

 2) Connect your mail client to POP3 server at localhost, where username is 'default' and password is empty string.

+If you followed windows installation steps above, this is the option that the installer program set up for you.

 Use on mail server
 ------------------